davecanderson/docs/docs/vue/index.md

 </script>
 ```

-To support intranet Web Apps without internet access, save and reference local copies of these libraries, e.g:
+For intranet Web Apps that need to work without internet access, save and reference local copies of these libraries, e.g:

 ```html
 <script type="importmap">